 ‘If you repent, I will restore you, that you may serve me; if you utter worthy, not worthless, words, you will be my spokesman.’
 Jeremiah 15:19a

-If we still believe in a living Lord, then we will not maintain ourselves any longer amidst the ruins of decay, but we will be willing to live among this from God alienated people with a priestly heart, without any condemnation of anyone but ourselves, for our own negligence and lack of love.
+If we still believe in a living Lord, then we will not maintain ourselves any longer amidst the ruins of decay, but we will be willing to live among these from God alienated people with a priestly heart, without any condemnation of anyone but ourselves, because of our own negligence and lack of love.

 Then a priestly compassion arises in our hearts, which God can endow with power, so that He can make us an example, a message of calling upon Jesus and kneeling before God in renewed submission to Him Who takes pity on such people!